Miloud-ux/MyMCD/README.md

 # MyMCD
 A terminal-based database schema designer for the Merise methodology.
-Draw MCD (Conceptual Data Model) diagrams with entities and relationships, convert them to MLD (Logical Data Model), and export production-ready SQL — all from the keyboard.

-Built with **ncurses** for a lightweight, Vim-inspired workflow.
-No mouse required: type commands, get a diagram.
+Draw MCD (Conceptual Data Model) diagrams with entities and relationships, convert them to MLD (Logical Data Model), and export production-ready SQL — all from the keyboard, type commands, get a diagram.

-**Status: Beta** – This is a hobby project I have been working on for around 5 months.
-It is functional and I use it regularly, but there are rough edges.
-Feedback and contributions are welcome.

-Credits: A friend of mine had this idea and i started developing it as a hobby project that grew fast so props to [Iskander](https://github.com/iskanderMQ)

 ---